SHARE YOUR SCHOLARLY NEWS

 When you submit your CV to FHSU Scholar Services we go through a standardized process to identify eligible works:

-What is a pre-print or a post-print?
+What is a pre-print?

 Scholarly works go through a number of stages during the publication process.
 Every publisher has different requirements as to what can be posted to an institutional repository and when.
 More often than not, publishers do not allow posting of the final version.
 They will however allow earlier versions, depending on the circumstances.
 Some terms to know include: